arvidn/libtorrent/trunk/docs/manual.rst

 abusive behavior by peers.
 It may be useful to allow such connections in cases where simulations are run on the same machie, and all peers in a swarm has the same IP address.

+``use_dht_as_fallback`` determines how the DHT is used.
+If this is true (which it is by default), the DHT will only be used for torrents where all trackers in its tracker list has failed.
+Either by an explicit error message or a time out.

 ip_filter
 =========